• news-banner

 Trusts

-To date, there is no Swiss domestic trust law, which means that it is not possible to establish a trust in Switzerland.
-They are however recognised in Switzerland since the entry into force of the Hague Trust Convention in 2007.
-Foreign law trusts are used for estate planning purposes in Switzerland, although the benefits that they bring in purely domestic situations are limited.
+There is no Swiss domestic trust law, meaning that it is not possible to establish a trust in Switzerland.
+Foreign law trusts continue to be recognised in Switzerland since the entry into force of the Hague Trust Convention in 2007 and are used for estate planning purposes, although the benefits that they bring in purely domestic situations are limited.

 Swiss charitable foundations